 "Losses" means an amount equal to the present value of the economic loss (exclusive of Brokerage Costs) if any, to a Non-Defaulting Party resulting from the termination of its obligations under this Agreement, determined in a commercially reasonable manner.

-"Material Adverse Change" means (i) with respect to Seller or its Guarantor or (ii) with respect to Buyer or its Guarantor shall have long-term, senior, unsecured debt not supported by third party credit enhancement that is rated by S&P below "BBB-" or by Moody’s below "Baa3"."Material Tonnage Deficiency" has the meaning assigned in Section 3.6(a).
+"Material Adverse Change" means (i) with respect to Seller or its Guarantor or (ii) with respect to Buyer or its Guarantor shall have long-term, senior, unsecured debt not supported by third party credit enhancement that is rated by S&P below "BBB-" or by Moody’s below "Baa3".

 "Month" means a period of time beginning at midnight local prevailing time on the first Day of any calendar Month and ending at 11:59:59 p.m. local prevailing time on the last Day of such calendar Month.